ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 ## Configuration and cronjob

-Some configuration allows to customize the log length in database or on screen.
+With some configuration, you can customize the log length in the database or on screen.
 A command maintains the log size in database, it should be scheduled through CRON.

-* The configuration `ibexa.system.<scope>.activity_log.pagination.activity_logs_limit` sets the number of log items shown per page in the Back Office (default value: 25).
+- The configuration `ibexa.system.<scope>.activity_log.pagination.activity_logs_limit` sets the number of log items shown per page in the Back Office (default value: 25).
 A log item is a group of entries, or an entry without group.
-* The configuration `ibexa.repositories.<repository>.activity_log.truncate_after_days` sets the number of days a log entry is kept before being deleted by the `ibexa:activity-log:truncate` command (default value: 30 days).
+- The configuration `ibexa.repositories.<repository>.activity_log.truncate_after_days` sets the number of days a log entry is kept before it's deleted by the `ibexa:activity-log:truncate` command (default value: 30 days).

 For example, the following configuration sets 15 days of life to the log entries on the `default` repository, and 20 context groups per page for the `admin_group` SiteAccess group: